IDAES/idaes-pse/docs/technical_specs/core/util/scaling.rst

 transform the constraint, and calculate constraint scale factors by other means such as based on the Jacobian.

-To multiply a constraint by it's scale factor and replace the original constraint, the ``scale_constraints()`` and ``scale_single_constraint()`` functions may be used.
+To transform constraints with their scale factors or undo the transformations the following functions can be used.

-These methods unset the scale factor, so that other automatic scaling methods can be applied.
+.. autofunction:: constraint_scaling_transform

+.. autofunction:: constraint_scaling_transform_undo

-.. autofunction:: scale_constraints
+.. autofunction:: block_constraint_scaling_transform

-.. autofunction:: scale_single_constraint
+.. autofunction:: block_constraint_scaling_transform_undo

 Inspect Scaling